abhishek-archlinux/AnimeWatch/README.md

 Return: play the item and hide title list but keep the playlist visible

+BackSpace: Go To title list if title list is hidden

 PgUp: Move Entry UP

 PgDown: Move Entry Down